 If you are unsure whether you have signed up for a first or second dose clinic, call your local council on aging.

 I got my first dose, but I haven't received a registration link for my second yet.

-Will I need to show proof that I am eligible?
+Will I need to show proof of residency?

-You will not need to show proof of residence.
-Second homeowners, part-time residents and anyone who currently resides in the state is eligible, and you will not be asked to show that you live here.
+You will need to bring ID to show that you are the same person who made the appointment but you will not need to show proof of residence in Massachusetts.
+Second homeowners and part-time residents are eligible, and you will not be asked to show that you live here.